 ABOUT THE EXHIBITION

-The Beginning marks Koen van den Broek’s first official solo-exhibition at Galerie Ron Mandos.
+The Beginning marks the first official solo exhibition of Koen van den Broek at Galerie Ron Mandos.
 For this large retrospective, the renowned Belgian artist made a selection of his finest, most exemplary works from the last twenty years.

-While revisiting his older work, the artist discovers elements that he samples and translates onto new canvases.
+For The Beginning, Koen van den Broek revisited his older work and discovered elements that he sampled and translated onto new canvases.
 Presenting these new paintings alongside older works, he introduces us to the idiosyncratic works of curbs, cracks and shadows, contrasted with less familiar works of flowers and rainbows from his personal collection.
 Van den Broek tells us about artists like Bruegel, Matisse, and Mondriaan that radically changed his view on the landscape.
 The Beginning shows the artist’s constant search for renewing the medium of landscape painting.

 Ever since his student days, van den Broek has travelled constantly: around Europe, to the USA, Mexico and even to Japan.
 Always with his camera close to hand.
 He takes photos, a lot of photos, which all depict the same subject: the architectural interventions of man on the landscape.
 Van den Broek does not look for motifs that make landscapes specific and recognizable, but holds on firmly to forms of subject matter that one can find everywhere.
 He turns his gaze downwards and zooms in on curbstones and shadows found on sidewalks and roads.
 It is this very search for a subject of representation that led the artist on a journey closer to abstraction.